Snacking after Dinner

 2) Hydrate - Drinking enough throughout the day means you are less likely to overeat.
 Simply put if you are drinking water instead of another kcal containing beverage it helps with overall weight management in the long term.
 Alcohol is the worst of all liquid kcal as it has an effect of stimulating food intake.
 Drinking adequate water is so important for all aspects of wellness, digestive health, temperture regulation; it literally maintains the health and integrity of every cell in the body.

-4) Eat your VEGGIES - Try and include vegetables as often as possible throughout your day. they provide fibre for fullness and a wide array of vitamins, mineral, and photo-nutrients to help with the bodies moment to moment biochemistry processes.
+4) Eat your VEGGIES and PROTEIN - Try and include vegetables as often as possible throughout your day.
+They provide fibre for fullness and a wide array of vitamins, mineral, and photo-nutrients to help with the bodies moment to moment biochemistry processes.
 Including good quality plant protein and fat creates satiety keeping you fuller for longer periods.
 This helps with the urge to snack.
+Some good examples of plant protein are tofu, temph, nuts, and a good quality powder.
+We use Garden of Life - Raw Organic Protein in smoothies (choc and vanilla flavour), and we bulk up soups and stews with the natural flavour.